dutchLuck/bfbs/README.md

 (python3) bfbs code uses the
 <a href="https://docs.python.org/3/library/decimal.html">Decimal</a>
 module, which does decimal arbitrary-precision calculations and runs ok on Linux, MacOS and Windows.
-It outputs min, max, range in addition to sum, mean, variance and standard deviation.
+It outputs min, median, max and range in addition to sum, mean, variance and standard deviation.
 Even though python uses an interpreter there isn't a noticable delay before results appear.
-However this maybe due to median not being calculated and output.
 ## bfbs.rb
 The
 <a href="https://www.ruby-lang.org/en/">Ruby</a>
 bfbs code uses the
 <a href="https://ruby-doc.org/stdlib-3.1.0/libdoc/bigdecimal/rdoc/BigDecimal.html">bigdecimal</a>
 module, which does decimal arbitrary-precision calculations and runs on Linux, MacOS and Windows.
-It outputs the minimal set of sum, mean, variance and standard deviation.
+It outputs min, median, max and range in addition to sum, mean, variance and standard deviation.
 Even though ruby uses an interpreter there is only a slight delay before results appear.
-However, like python, this maybe due to what is not calculated and output by the ruby code which is median for each column of numbers.
 ## bfbs.rs
 The
 <a href="https://rust-lang.org">Rust</a>